Alastair Smales: Sydney Paralympic Games

 Panoramic view of the Aquatic Centre, Sydney Olympic Park: the venue for swimming competition at the 2000 Sydney Paralympics Games.

 The Sydney Paralympics was held in Australia from 18 to 29 October.
 This Paralympics game was held in an era when the Paralympics movement was growing and more visible so it was more mainstreamed and popular.
 There was 3,879 Paralympians from 123 different countries.
 The Sydney games showcased 18 different sporting events, one less than the previous Paralympic games.
 “Australia dominated the Sydney Paralympics, winning most golds (63) and overall medals (149)” (Phillips & Naar, 2020).
 The Sydney Paralympic Organising Committee (SPOC) decided to use the same venues as the Olympic Games which led to a more seamless Paralympic event that had the same quality of presentation as the Olympics.
 The organisers also introduced a $15 day pass to attract big crowds to the Paralympic events which resulted in 1.16 million spectators.
 To increase awareness and support for the games SPOC also implemented a Paralympic national education program and delivered it to schools around Australia.
 “This increased awareness about the Paralympics in schools resulted in 340, 000 school kids from every state and territory” (Phillips & Naar, 2020).

-His second games was the Sydney 2000 Paralympic games in Australia.
-This year Smales’ swam in three different races.
+This year, Smales swam in three different races.